-We entered into a senior note with Pfizer on February 3, 2017 to partially fund the HIS business acquisition and pay interest on that note based on LIBOR plus (i) 2.25% per year for the first 12 months, and (ii) 2.50% per annum thereafter.
+Our market risk on interest rates relates to a \$75 million senior note with Pfizer that we entered in to on February 3, 2017 to partially fund the HIS business acquisition.
+We pay interest on that note based on LIBOR plus (i) 2.25% per year for the first 12 months, and (ii) 2.50% per annum thereafter.
 We are exposed to interest rate risk from changes in interest rates.
 We use a sensitivity analyses to measure our interest rate risk exposure.

-If the LIBOR rate increases or decreases 1% from March 31, 2017, the additional annual interest expense or savings would amount to \$0.8 million.
+If the LIBOR rate increases or decreases 1% from June 30, 2017, the additional annual interest expense or savings would amount to \$0.8 million.